philpartyka/Data-Engineering-Capstone-Project/README.md

 This is a capstone project for the Data Engineering course offered by Per Scholas.

+requirements:

+pip install mysql-connector-python
+pip install prettytable

+credential file has to be updated with user's mysql details

 To Do List:

 MUST
--pretty table is dropping leading 0s from zip codes
+-pretty table is dropping leading 0s from zip codes -can i upload credentials file but scramble the login details

 IF I HAVE TIME